 When you purchase some newspapers, magazines or blogs as a single issue or as a subscription, which will automatically be delivered on a regular basis, you’ll find them on your Device -> Periodicals.
 Periodicals also include newspapers that you get (daily) using Calibre’s Fletch News, which I am using now as an example for this blog post.

 On your Device’s home screen your periodicals are listed according to the most recent issue of each periodical you have on your Kindle Paperwhite.
 The older issues that you might have, are listed in Periodicals: Back Issues on your Kindle Paperwhite.

 When you are reading a periodical such as a newspaper, magazine or blog, the toolbars are configured specifically for periodicals.
 Tap the top the screen of your Kindle Paperwhite to display the toolbar.
 There are four major buttons displayed on this toolbar:

 1. The periodical home button: You can tap this periodical home button to display highlights of the issue you are currently reading (see image above, arrow 1).

 The secondary toolbar is available when you are reading a periodical and are on the article detail page (see image below, arrow 3. and 4.).
-This toolbar include:
+This toolbar includes:

 4. Clip This Article button: tapping this button allows you to clip an entire periodical article to the My Clipping file (see image above, arrow 4.).

-On the Amazon Kindle Newstand (Amazon US) you can purchase a lot of Kindle Magazines, Kindle Newspapers and Blogs on Kindle.
-Puchasing periodicals as a subscription is cheaper in the long run than purchasing them as a single issue.
+On the Amazon Kindle Newsstand (Amazon US) you can purchase a lot of Kindle Magazines, Kindle Newspapers, and Blogs on Kindle.
+Purchasing periodicals as a subscription is cheaper in the long run than purchasing them as a single issue.